 Answer a prompt below on a social media site and use #OneInAMillion in the post.
-Take a picture or selfie to use in your post.
+Take a picture or a selfie to use in your post.
 Sample prompts:

-- How has GEAR UP inspired you? - What are your plans after you graduate high school? - Who inspires you to be the best person you can be? - What challenges did you overcome while in school? - What about your future makes you excited? - Why is getting an education important to you? - Why is GEAR UP an important program to you and your family? - How has GEAR UP changed your outlook on education?
+- How has GEAR UP inspired you? - What are your plans after you graduate from high school? - Who inspires you to be the best person you can be? - What challenges did you overcome while in school? - What about your future makes you excited? - Why is getting an education important to you? - Why is GEAR UP an essential program for you and your family? - How has GEAR UP changed your outlook on education?